Exile (song): Live performances and usage

 Vernon brought out Swift at his Bon Iver concert at OVO Arena Wembley, London, on October 26, 2022.
 He surprised the crowd with Swift as a guest act, and they performed "Exile" for the first time in front of an audience.
-Dessner was also on-stage during the performance.
+Dessner was also onstage during the performance.
 Swift performed "Exile" as a "surprise song" at SoFi Stadium on August 7, 2023, during her sixth headlining concert tour, the Eras Tour.
 In 2024, she sang the track two times as part of a mashup with her song "Haunted" (2010) on the Sydney and Edinburgh stops of the Eras Tour.
 She also sang the song in a mashup with her song "The Black Dog" (2024) at PGE Narodowy, Warsaw, on August 3, 2024, and in a mashup with her song "Cold as You" (2006) at Lucas Oil Stadium, Indianapolis, on November 1, 2024.

 The English singer-songwriters Griff and Maisie Peters covered "Exile" for a YouTube special in December 2020.
 "Exile" is featured in the twelfth episode of the fourth season of the American medical drama series The Resident, and the final (tenth) episode of the third season of the American psychological thriller series You, where it soundtracks the end of Joe Goldberg and Love Quinn's marital life.
 The song eventually topped the Billboard Top TV Songs chart.
-The English indie pop band Bastille covered "Exile" on Sirius XM.
+The English indie pop band Bastille covered "Exile" on SiriusXM.
 "Exile" is featured in the season finale of season two of The Summer I Turned Pretty.